 In response to the Roadmap, DMO received many comments on swap data elements.
-Commenters broadly supported efforts to reduce the number of reportable data elements and to remove the requirement to report "any other term(s) of the swap matched or affirmed" by the counterparties (commonly known as the "catchall" provision).
-218 Commenters were also broadly supportive of the CPMI-IOSCO harmonization efforts to standardize critical data elements, 219 as both reducing burdens on reporters 220 and as increasing the utility of the data for regulators and the users of public data.221
+Commenters broadly supported efforts to reduce the number of reportable data elements and to remove the requirement to report "any other term(s) of the swap matched or affirmed" by the counterparties (commonly known as the "catchall" provision).218 Commenters were also broadly supportive of the CPMI-IOSCO harmonization efforts to standardize critical data elements,219 as both reducing burdens on reporters 220 and as increasing the utility of the data for regulators and the users of public data.221

-Several commenters asked for precise definitions for required data elements.222 Several commenters acknowledged that the Commission may require some data elements beyond the final CDE Technical Guidance data elements, 223 but cautioned the Commission to be careful when making that determination.224 One commenter, while supporting harmonization generally, opposed expanding reporting to cover any additional data elements.
-225 Two commenters noted that differences between the CFTC and other
+Several commenters asked for precise definitions for required data elements.222 Several commenters acknowledged that the Commission may require some data elements beyond the final CDE Technical Guidance data elements,223 but cautioned the Commission to be careful when making that determination.224 One commenter, while supporting harmonization generally, opposed expanding reporting

-218 Joint SDR Letter at 8; Letter from Chatham at 5; Letter from CME at 3; Letter from NRECA-APPA at 3; Letter from LCH at 2; Joint ISDA-SIFMA Letter at 7; Letter from the Natural Gas Supply Association
+218 Joint SDR Letter at 8; Letter from Chatham at 5; Letter from CME at 3; Letter from NRECA-APPA at 3; Letter from LCH at 2; Joint ISDA-SIFMA Letter at 7; Letter from the Natural Gas Supply Association ("NGSA") at 1.

-Letter from ACLI at 2; Joint SDR Letter at 7; Letter from Chatham at 5; Letter from CEWG at 3; Letter from the Coalition for Derivatives End Users ("CDEU") (Aug.
+219 Letter from ACLI at 2; Joint SDR Letter at 7; Letter from Chatham at 5; Letter from CEWG at 3; Letter from the Coalition for Derivatives End Users ("CDEU") (Aug.
 21, 2017) at 5; Letter from DTCC at 2; Letter from Eurex at 3-4; Letter from GFMA at 3; Joint ISDA-SIFMA Letter at 5; Letter from Japanese Bankers Association ("JBA") (Aug.
 21, 2017) at 2; Letter from SIFMA Asset Management Group ("AMG") (Aug.
 18, 2017) at 2.